 Frequently Asked Questions (FAQs)

 Keep your work area wet.
 Rice paper wrappers are extremely sticky.
 The best way to keep them from sticking to your work area is to keep them wet.
-Assemble spring rolls on a damp towel or on a wet plate to prevent sticking and help with rolling.
+First, assemble spring rolls on a damp towel or on a wet plate to prevent sticking and help with rolling.
 When finished, place on parchment paper and make sure the rolls do not touch each other.

 Rice paper wrappers contains 7.3g of carbs, 0g of protein, 0g of fat, and 30 calories.